European shares fall on U.S. recession worries

-LONDON European shares fell on Friday morning, tracking Wall Street lower on investors' worries that U.S. policymakers were not acting strongly enough prevent the world's biggest economy from falling into recession.
+LONDON, Sept 9 European shares fell on Friday morning, tracking Wall Street lower on investors' worries that U.S policymakers were not acting strongly enough prevent the world's biggest economy from falling into recession.

 Stocks fell across the board, with the heavyweight banking sector among the losers.